 For vegan alternatives to Kate Somerville, we recommend checking out these cruelty-free brands with vegan options: Dermalogica, StriVectin, Drunk Elephant, Ole Henriksen, Youth to the People, and Tatcha.

-I hope this article helped you to understand Kate Somerville’s cruelty-free and vegan status, as well as, vegan alternatives to Kate Somerville because together, we can help end animal testing for cosmetics once and for all!
+I hope this article helped you to understand Kate Somerville’s cruelty-free and vegan status and by choosing cruelty-free together, we can help end animal testing for cosmetics once and for all!

 If you liked this cruelty-free resource, then please subscribe to our monthly newsletter for more resources and guides to living your BEST cruelty-free and vegan life!
 You can also find us on Instagram and Facebook.